 Many women are keen to restore the original form of their breasts after being affected by breast cancer.
 Dr Christopher's goals are always to match the size and shape of the other breast in just one surgery.
 Discrepancies can be finalised with smaller procedures after the main operation.

-Experts emphasised that this procedure should be offered to all women who undergo mastectomy, whether it's in an immediate or delayed fashion.
+Experts emphasise that a breast reconstruction procedure should be offered to all women who undergo mastectomy, whether it's in an immediate or delayed fashion.

 No, it isn’t a cosmetic surgery

 This is a very common misconception.
-This procedure's intent is restorative in nature (giving back what cancer has taken away from women), so it doesn't really fall within cosmetic purposes.
+The intent of breast reconstruction is restorative in nature (giving back what cancer has taken away from women), so it doesn't really fall within the category of cosmetic surgery.